 Many states have a "waiting period" during which you and your spouse have to live separate and apart before you can actually begin filing for what is called a "no fault" divorce.
 However, you can proceed with either a legal separation or a temporary hearing that will define the rights and responsibilities of the parties until such time as there is a final decree of divorce.
-In South Carolina, that waiting period is one year during which there can be no cohabitation, even for one night.
+In South Carolina, the waiting period for an uncontested divorce is one year during which there can be no cohabitation, not even for one night.

 The local Family Court in your county will normally have jurisdiction over your divorce case.
 Jurisdiction is another issue that must be considered if there are children and custody is contested or there is marital property that has to be divided.
 If the children or property are in another state or county, then your divorce attorney will have to determine the proper jurisdiction where your filing for divorce will be necessary.
 If you meet the residency and grounds requirements for a divorce, then you can always file your divorce papers in your county.
 However, that family court may not have the power to issue an order for child custody, child support or the division or marital property.

 Your divorce attorney will start your filing for divorce by drafting a Summons and Complaint.
 The Complaint will include the basis to show the Family Court judge that the court has the power to hear your divorce complaint, identity of your spouse, when and when you were married, your children, the grounds for the divorce and what you are asking the judge to order in addition to granting the divorce.
 Typically you will ask for a determination of child custody, child support, division of the marital estate, alimony and any other issues between the parties.

 The summons is attached to the divorce complaint and tells your spouse that you have filed for a divorce, in which court and how long he has to file an Answer to your filing for divorce.